Creating a Plugin

 This guide will help you create a new WakaTime plugin for your text editor/IDE.

-Please let us know if you're building a WakaTime plugin!
-We can help you through Slack or email!
+Let us know if you're building a WakaTime plugin!
+We can help you via email!

 We can also evangelize and help promote your new plugin to all WakaTime users.

 - Getting Started

 Handling Editor Events

 A WakaTime plugin is simple… just run the wakatime-cli command and pass it the current file as an argument.